Optimal execution and speculation with trade signals

+In practice, we observe that trading in a stock is temporarily halted if its price dynamics become too volatile or undergo an abrupt change exceeding a predefined level; see, e.g., \cite{ChenPetukhovXingWang}.
+Such a mechanism is called a (single stock) circuit breaker or, more simply, a trading halt.
+According to \cite{Kyle:88}, the purpose of such mechanisms is, in particular, to reduce price volatility and to protect customers from illiquid, disorderly markets.
+We note that in our reduced form model the liquidity level $\lambda$ can be viewed as a measure for market quality.
+Consequently, a trading halt is triggered when a market participant's order lets market quality deteriorate beyond a given threshold $\underline{\lambda}$, the liquidity trigger, i.e., at time

-We refer to $\underline{\lambda}$ as the \emph{liquidity trigger} that activates the circuit breaker when a market participant executes an order that depletes liquidity beyond $\underline{\lambda}$.
-In this case, the market order or the cancellation of a limit order that reduces liquidity to the level $\underline{\lambda}$ is partially executed with the available liquidity in the market $\lambda_t-\underline{\lambda}$ and the market is shut down.
-Orders that are sent thereafter cannot be executed.
-In the following, we denote by $\tau^C\in[0,\infty]$ the stopping time when the circuit breaker is triggered, where $\tau^C=\infty$ corresponds to the case when liquidity remains above $\underline{\lambda}$ for the entire time horizon.
+with $\inf \emptyset =+\infty$.
+In this case, the market order or the cancellation of a limit order that reduces liquidity to the level $\underline{\lambda}$ is partially executed with the available liquidity in the market $\lambda_t-\underline{\lambda}$ and trading is halted temporarily.
+Any orders that are sent thereafter cannot be executed and thus will have no effect on the state process.

-When the trader's inventory at market shutdown is $Q^C_{\tau^C+}\neq 0$, she executes the outstanding inventory at a price determined in an auction.
-For simplicity, we assume that the auction price is $P^C_{\tau^C+}+\sigma Y$, where $Y\sim N(0,1)$, $\sigma>0$ and $P^C_{\tau^C+}$ is the price when trading was halted.
-Clearly, as the trader's level of risk aversion increases, the incentives to avoid a market shutdown are stronger.

-For notational simplicity, we denote $\tilde{S}^C_t:=(\lambda^C_t, Q^C_t,P^C_t,X^C_t)$ the state process in the market with circuit breaker and $\tilde{\mathcal{C}}$ the class of admissible strategies $C$ with circuit breaker, see Section \ref{section:process_circuitbreaker} below for a detailed description.